 French friendship or neutrality allows Italy to pursue a "traditional" approach.
-Consider these moves: Spring '00: A Milan to Switzerland, A Rome to Naples, and F Naples to Ionian Sea.
+Consider these moves: Spring '00: A Milan to Switzerland, A Rome to Apulia, and F Naples to Ionian Sea.
+[NOTE: I originally recommended A Rome to Naples, but Chris Dziedzic argued quite eloquently that A Rome to Apulia was superior in that it provided Italy with the more options in the Fall AND left Naples open if the Pope wanted to build there in the Winter.]

-Fall '00: A Naples to Tripolitania, F Ionian Sea C A Naples to Tripolitania, and A Switzerland either hold or support an ally.
+Fall '00: A Apulia to Tripolitania, F Ionian Sea C A Apulia to Tripolitania, and A Switzerland either hold or support an ally.